-Flood Insurance - Multiple Structures Example

-Scenario: A loan is secured by a factory and 3 warehouses.
+Flood Insurance - Multiple Structures Example Scenario: A loan is secured by a factory and 3 warehouses.
 All 4 buildings are nonresidential properties in an SFHA in a participating community.
 The outstanding loan balance is \$350,000.
 The insurable value (IV) for the factory is \$150,000.
 The insurable value for each of the warehouses is \$50,000.

-Flood Insurance - Mixed-Use Structures Example
+The Outstanding loan balance is \$350,000.
+The insurable value for each of the warehouses is \$50,000.

 Scenario: A loan is secured by a building that contains a restaurant and 3 apartment units.
 The building is in an SFHA in a participating community.

-- The principal loan outstanding is for \$800,000. - The insurable value of the property is \$1,000,000. - The restaurant is 4,000 square feet.
-The apartments are 800 square feet each. - The total floor area for the building is 4,000 + 800 + 800 + 800 = 6,400. - The restaurant covers 62.5% of the total floor area (4,000 ÷ 6,400 x 100). - Therefore, this building is considered a nonresidential building because it is a mixed-use building in which 25% or more of the total floor area within the building is devoted to nonresidential use - The maximum amount of coverage available under the National Flood Insurance Program is \$500,000 for this mixed-use, nonresidential building.

-The Minimum Required Amount of Coverage Is the Lesser of These 3 Values:

-Principal Loan Outstanding \$800,000

-Maximum Amount Available Under the NFIP \$500,000 (nonresidential building)

-Insurable Value \$1,000,000

-Answer: The bank is required to obtain \$500,000 in flood insurance coverage because it's the lesser of the maximum amount of insurance available for a nonresidential building under the National Flood Insurance Program coverage and the outstanding loan amount or the property's insurable value.
+The Minimum Required As The principal tasks endurationing in for \$500,000.
+The instruction when of the reperty is \$1,000,000.
+The instruction \$2,000 pages from \$1,000,000.
+The instruction was a simple principal task of the principal task of the principal tasks of the princip Principal Loan Outstanding 5800,000 Maximum Amount Available Under the NEIP (nonresidential building) Insurable Value \$1,000,000 amount of insurance availa- I de to obtain 5500,000 in flood incurance coverage because it's the lesser of the maximum ties for a nonresidential building under the Hational Flood insurance Program coverage and it or the reresent's invariable value.

-Flood Insurance - Sound Practices/Resources

-- Develop and implement procedures to ensure a consistent and repeatable process - Provide detailed training to ensure bank staff maintain a strong working knowledge of flood insurance requirements - Implement internal controls, such as flood worksheets and second reviews, to ensure loans close with the required amount of insurance coverage on buildings and contents
+Flood Insurance - Sound l Practices/Resources Sound Practices Develop and implement procedures to ensure Provide detailed training to ensure bank staff of flood insurance requirements Implement internal controls, such as flood we ensure loans close with the required amount contents ff maintain a strong working knowledge vorksheets and second reviews, to Resources Commercial Flood Insurance Compliance- 2 rd Issue 2022) Iop Federal Reserve System Compliance Vio Protection Act of 1973 (CCO, 3 rd Issue 2024) Interagency Q&As Regarding Flood Insurance Flood Insurance Flood Insurance Compliance Requirements ( lations in 2023 Under the Flood Disaster OUTLOOK, LIVI The Federal Reserve System's webinar series on consumer compliance topics 27 The opinions expressed in this presentation are intended for informational purposes only, and are not formal applicate of, me hinding on, the found of covernor of the federal Reserve system or any other against

-Resources

-- Commercial Flood Insurance Compliance Washing Away Common Pitfalls (CCO, 2nd Issue 2022) - Top Federal Reserve System Compliance Violations in 2023 Under the Flood Disaster Protection Act of 1973 (CCO, 3rd Issue 2024) - Interagency Q&As Regarding Flood Insurance (May 11, 2022); Outlook Live - Flood Insurance Compliance Requirements (CCO, 3rd/4th Quarter 2015)